tikv/sig-transaction/doc/tikv/transaction-handling-newbie-perspective.md

 ### Scan

-On the client side, scan is almost the same as single point get get, except that it sends a [`KvScan`](https://github.com/pingcap/kvproto/blob/d4aeb467de2904c19a20a12de47c25213b759da1/proto/tikvpb.proto#L22) grpc call instead of `KvGet`.
+On the client side, scan is almost the same as single point get, except that it sends a [`KvScan`](https://github.com/pingcap/kvproto/blob/5f564ec8820e3b4002930f6f3dd1fcd710d4ecd0/proto/tikvpb.proto#L22) grpc call instead of `KvGet`.

-And on the TiKV side, things are a little different, firstly, the request will be handled by [`future_scan`](https://github.com/tikv/tikv/blob/1de029631e09a3f9989a468a9cb4b97ec4db440e/src/server/service/kv.rs#L1235), and then [`Storage::scan`](https://github.com/tikv/tikv/blob/ba2747f7903b393e708b1f10e38f4a47472fcede/src/storage/mod.rs#L443)，and finally we'll find out the function which really do the job is a [`Scanner`](https://github.com/tikv/tikv/blob/9f61ff4dd19265936d7d493186a9bf8f0b72e616/src/storage/mvcc/reader/scanner/mod.rs#L167), and we'll cover this part in another document.
+And on the TiKV side, things are a little different, firstly, the request will be handled by [`future_scan`](https://github.com/tikv/tikv/blob/bf716a111fde9fe8da56f8bd840c53d80c395525/src/server/service/kv.rs#L1161), and then [`Storage::scan`](https://github.com/tikv/tikv/blob/bf716a111fde9fe8da56f8bd840c53d80c395525/src/storage/mod.rs#L443)，and finally we'll find out the function which really do the job is a [`Scanner`](https://github.com/tikv/tikv/blob/bf716a111fde9fe8da56f8bd840c53d80c395525/src/storage/mvcc/reader/scanner/mod.rs#L171), and we'll cover this part in another document.

 ### Write